elementary/docs/apis/system-settings.md

 ## Opening a link

-First, make sure you've included Granite in the build dependencies declared in your `meson.build` file:
+First, make sure you've included recent enough version of Granite and Gtk in the build dependencies declared in your `meson.build` file:

 {% code title="meson.build" %}
 ```coffeescript